gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 <p align="center"> <img src="GerryMeMoji2.png"> </p>

 An awesome list of resources for training, conferences, speaking, labs, reading, etc that are free all the time or during COVID-19 that cybersecurity professionals with downtime can take advantage of to improve their skills and marketability to come out on the other side ready to rock.
+Drop me a subscribe on YouTube and lets connect more: https://www.youtube.com/c/GeraldAuger

 # CATEGORIES
   1. CONFERENCES